site-prism/site_prism/README.md

 Make sure to add your project/company to https://github.com/site-prism/site_prism/wiki/Who-is-using-SitePrism

+## Support

+Support us with a monthly donation and help us continue our activities by supporting us as a [backer](https://opencollective.com/site-prism#backer)

+Become a sponsor and get your logo on our README on Github with a link to your site.
+[How to Sponsor SitePrism?](https://opencollective.com/site-prism#sponsor)

+Free Open Source software can only be maintained with the support of you.
+If you and/or your company find value in SitePrism and would like to contribute financially to its ongoing maintenance and development, then please do so.
+Visit the OpenCollective links above for more details.

 ## Developing / Contributing to SitePrism

 We love it when people want to get involved with our Open Source Project.